 Our Board of Directors currently consists of eight members elected for a term of one year and until their successors are duly elected and qualified.
+As previously reported, on November 10, 2022, James P. Allen, who has served as a member of our Board of Directors since July 2017, notified the Board of Directors of his decision to not stand for reelection at the 2023 Annual Meeting and the Board of Directors has nominated Judith L. Bjornaas for election to the Board at this Annual Meeting.
 The names of the eight nominees for director, their current positions and offices, and tenure as a DLH director, are set forth in the table below.
-The affirmative vote of a plurality of the votes cast, voting together as a single class at the Annual Meeting of shareholders, is required to elect the nominees to the Board of Directors.
-In the absence of contrary instructions, the proxy holders intend to vote all proxies received by them in the accompanying form FOR the nominees for director listed below.
+The election of directors will be made by a plurality of votes cast at the Annual Meeting.
+That means the eight nominees receiving the highest number of votes will be elected.
+In the absence of contrary instructions, the proxy holders intend to vote all proxies received by them in the accompanying form FOR each of the nominees for director listed below.
 In the event that any nominee is unable to or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by the present Board to fill the vacancy, if any.
-In the event that additional persons are nominated for election as directors, the proxy holders intend to vote all proxies they receive for the nominees listed below.
-As of the date of this Proxy Statement, the Board is not aware of any nominee who will be unable or will decline to serve as a director.
+In the event that additional persons are nominated for election as directors, the proxy holders intend to vote all proxies director.
 No family relationship exists between any of our nominees for election as a director and other directors or executive officers of DLH.

 Information regarding the director nominees is set forth below under the heading "Business Experience of Directors and Nominees."
-Each nominee, if elected, will hold office for a one-year term until the annual meeting of shareholders to be held in 2023 and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
-All of the nominees are current DLH directors standing for reelection.
+Each nominee, if elected, will hold office for a one-year term until the annual meeting of shareholders to be held in 2024 and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
+All of the nominees are current DLH directors standing for reelection except for Ms. Bjornaas, who was recommended as a nominee for election to the Board of Directors by the Nominating and Corporate Governance Committee.

 The Board of Directors has reviewed the qualifications of each of the nominees and based on the recommendation of the Nominating and Corporate Governance Committee, has approved submitting the following nominees listed below for election to the Board of Directors at the Annual Meeting.